Hormone Therapy And Other Common Menopause Treatments

 This article refers to biological women as “women.”
 Biological or assigned sex at birth refers to reproductive organs and functions derived from chromosomes.
 This differs from gender, which refers to an individual’s gender identity.
 Current science has found no conclusive brain differences between sexes, but biological differences can potentially impact certain aspects of health, aging, and healthcare.

-Menopause is a natural biological process that marks the end of a woman's menstrual cycles when the ovaries stop producing eggs.
+Menopause is a natural biological process that marks the end of a woman's menstrual cycle when the ovaries stop producing eggs.
 This leads to a decrease in estrogen levels.
 It's diagnosed after a woman has gone 12 months without a menstrual period.
 It typically occurs between 45 and 55, with the average age around 51.

 While menopause is a natural part of aging, it can be challenging for some women to manage.
 It could be helpful to recognize the common symptoms and possible treatments to make informed decisions about managing menopause effectively.